-Both radius and ulna are cut almost at the same level with the ulna slightly shorter.
+Both radius and ulna are cut almost at the same level, with the ulna slightly shorter.
 There are three major nerve stumps some 2 - 3 cm behind the end.
-These are tender and hurt if I bang the arm.
+These are tender and hurt if I bang the arm and it seems that I have two neuromas there, super explanation why it sometimes hurts so much there.
 Other than that, there are some muscle packs that I can contract and use to generate signals with.
 There is less bone and less muscle than on the left arm.

 How does it feel

-There is an almost constant phantom sensation and occasional phantom pain.
+There is an almost constant phantom sensation and by now constant mostly medium to serious phantom pain.
 This is neither particularly distracting or an impediment to sleep though.
 There are triggers that make it worse, and there are triggers that make it better.
-The stump is not cool to be squeezed or banged, it is good to be careful with it.
+The stump is not cool to be squeezed too much, or banged, it is good to be careful with it.

 Cold feeling, red or blue discoloration, congestion

-My body may be hot and I sweat yet my arm stump has a distinct cold feeling and pain while sweating too.
+My body may be hot and I sweat yet my arm stump has a distinct cold feeling and pain, even while sweating too.
 My body may be very comfortably adapted to the temperature but my arm stump is clearly cooler or cold, it is painful, I have stump pain, maybe also phantom pains.
-What is that?

 I found this most likely to be due to congestion and that is due to limited tissue fluid circulation.
 For long arm stumps such as mine this is a known issue.
 In a normal arm, constant hand motion moves the forearm muscles which then milk the tissue fluid back up the lymphatic vessels.
 With no hand, no milking effect occurs, tissue water accumulates in the stump and congestion of the tissue ensues.